Wortley Top Forge

 Access for coaches

-Our new gates are 13ft wide and we have had no problems with large modern coaches bringing parties to Top Forge.
+Our main gates are 13ft wide and we have had no problems with large modern coaches bringing parties to Top Forge.
+Please note some access routes have height restrictions on the approach roads.

 Once in the parking area, there is plenty of room for coaches to turn round and wait for their passengers to return.